MttArmstrong/testing-new-framework/_episodes/04-why-open-source.md

 As we've suggested, the licensing of your software should be viewed as a tool to help you pursue your goals for the software and the associated project.

-Basically, you want to ask yourself (and your collaborators) what rights you want to grant to others or retain for yourselves"
+Basically, you want to ask yourself (and your collaborators) what rights you want to grant to others or retain for yourselves:

 * Who can use the program?
 * Can users see the source code?
 * Can users modify the source code?
-  * Can the users redistribute original or modified code?
+* Can the users redistribute the original or modified code?

 And think about how these choices will affect your project, would-be contributors to the software, and would-be users of the software.

 > ## Discussion
 >
 > Have you ever been involved in a discussion of proprietary versus open source licensing for a software package?
+>
+> What arguments were made in favor of proprietary licensing?
+> What arguments were made in favor of open-source?
+>
-What arguments were made in favor of proprietary licensing?
-What arguments were made in favor of open-source?
-Was there a particular argument that carried the day, in either direction?
+> Was there a particular argument that carried the day, in either direction?
 {: .discussion}

 ## Avoid magical thinking: Open-source is no guarantee of sustainability or community